OmKumar07/Fps-Shooter-Unity/README.md

 ## Features

 * **Gripping Single-Player Campaign:** Embark on a captivating single-player campaign filled with thrilling objectives, dynamic environments, and relentless AI adversaries.

+* **AI TDM Mode:** It also has a ai team death match mode with AI teammates and enemies.

 * **Diverse Arsenal of Weapons:** Master a wide range of weapons, from close-quarters shotguns to long-range sniper rifles, each with unique characteristics and tactical applications.